 Business owners should make sure the policy limits are sufficient to cover their company for more than a few days.
 After a major disaster, it can take more time than many people realize to get “back in business.”
-Business interruption coverage likely has a "restoration period.”
+Business income coverage likely has a "restoration period.”
 This is the length of time that a policy will help pay for lost income and extra expenses while the business is being restored.
 Typically, there’s a 48 to 72-hour waiting period before the period of restoration kicks in.
 The standard property policy limits the business income restoration period to 30 days, but this period can be extended to 360 days by endorsement.

-A business owner’s policy (BOP) often combines property, liability and business interruption coverages for small–to-midsize businesses.
+A business owner’s policy (BOP) often combines property, liability and business income (interruption) coverages for small–to-midsize businesses.
 Coverage purchased as a package is generally less expensive than if purchased through separate insurance policies and can help ensure proper underlying limits are in place.
 Normally, companies with 100 employees or fewer and revenues of up to about $5 million or less are candidates for a BOP.
 Some types of businesses, such as restaurants, may be ineligible for a BOP because of the specific risks inherent in the business and may need to consider buying the individual coverages separately.
-An endorsement or rider can be added to a commercial property insurance policy that will extend the policy's coverage to business interruption losses.
+An endorsement or rider can be added to a commercial property insurance policy that will extend the policy's coverage to business income (interruption) losses.

-Business interruption insurance does not cover:
+Business income (interruption) insurance does not cover:

 It depends on a number of factors, including your:

 The price of the policy can also vary depending on your location.
-For example, if the business is in an area with a higher risk of hurricanes, the cost of business interruption insurance may increase.
+For example, if the business is in an area with a higher risk of hurricanes, the cost of business income (interruption) insurance may increase.
 A restaurant might have higher premiums than a real estate agency, for example, because of the greater risk of fire.
 Also, a real estate agency can more easily operate out of another location.

-Provides insurance coverage in the event the damage or destruction of non-owned property reduces or terminates the business owners’ earnings.
+Provides insurance coverage in the event the damage or destruction of non-owned property reduces or terminates the business owner's earnings.
 With COVID-19 disrupting global supply chains and sales, businesses are losing income and incurring additional expenses as a result of the interruption.

 There are four types of entities that qualify as eligible dependent properties: